material-components/material-components-web/packages/mdc-data-table/README.md

 Method Signature | Description
 --- | ---
-`layout() => void` | Registers new row checkbox, header row checkbox and updates the state of header row checkbox.
+`layout() => void` | Registers new row checkboxes, header row checkbox and updates the state of header row checkbox.
 Use this when rows are added / removed from data table.
 `getRows() => HTMLElement[]` | Returns array of row elements.
 `getSelectedRowIds() => Array<string|nul>` | Returns array of selected row ids.
 `setSelectedRowIds(rowIds: string[])` | Sets selected row ids.
 Overwrites previously selected rows.

 ## Usage within Web Frameworks

-If you are using a JavaScript framework, such as React or Angular, you can create a Dialog for your framework.
+If you are using a JavaScript framework, such as React or Angular, you can create a Data Table for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

 ### `MDCDataTableAdapter`